alextaymx/alextaymx-portfolio/README.md

 ## 📚 Features

-With this template, you get all the awesomeness you need:

 - 🏎️ **[Next.js](https://nextjs.org/)** - Fast by default, with config optimized for performance
 - 💅 **[Tailwind CSS](https://tailwindcss.com/)** - A utility-first CSS framework for rapid UI development
 - ✨ **[ESlint](https://eslint.org/)** and **[Prettier](https://prettier.io/)** - For clean, consistent, and error-free code